BindraAgamjot256/zenos/dev_readme.md

 ### syscall-macro/

 Procedural macros that make the syscall table work.
-Contains high concentrations of `syn` and `quote` black magic.
+Contains high concentrations of `syn`, `quote` and black magic.

 ### Root Directory